Lisbon Airport: Terminals

 Lisbon Humberto Delgado Airport features two passenger terminal buildings:

 Terminal 2 is used by six scheduled low-cost flight airlines for departures to European destinations, while Terminal 1 handles all arrivals and regular scheduled and chartered flights.
 A free shuttle bus connects the two and runs every ten minutes.

 Terminal 1

 Terminal 1 is the main building and features large landside and airside areas containing several shops and service facilities.
-It consists of two check-in halls, the older one has been converted into TAP Air Portugal's self check-in area, and the newer one housing 68 desks (37–89 and 90–106).
+It consists of two check-in halls: the older one has been converted into TAP Air Portugal's self check-in area, and the newer one housing 68 desks (37–89 and 90–106).
 The joint departures area features 47 gates (17 of which are equipped with jet-bridges) with 21 of them designated to non-Schengen destinations.
-As the airport features several more apron stands, bus boarding is often used here.
-Most airlines use Terminal 1, including TAP Air Portugal, its Star Alliance partners, Oneworld and SkyTeam members, and, exceptionally, easyJet.